Sales Incentive Plan - 4 Ideas to Motivate your Sales Team

 4. Analytics-based target setting

-Considering the complex nature of today's markets and how hard it is for companies to accurately predict the shifts in demand, it can be difficult to set realistic goals.
+Considering the complex nature of today's markets and how hard it is for companies to accurately predict the shifts in demand, it can be difficult to set realistic sales goals.

 Maybe the goal you've set will be easy to achieve.
 Or maybe it will be impossible.
 You can't be sure, but getting it wrong will harm your company.